 - We make poor leaders.

 Shyness is still linked to introversion in some dictionary definitions.
 Fortunately, the introvert-positive movement has helped to clear up many misconceptions.

-What Introverts Can Do to End the Stigma at Work
+What Introverts Can Do

-For example, when an extroverted coworker made a comment that another coworker couldn’t be an introvert because he enjoyed planning social events, I reminded her that introversion is a preference for minimally stimulating environments and a need to recharge after extended periods of socialization.
+For example, when an extroverted coworker made a comment that another coworker couldn’t be an introvert because he enjoyed planning social events, I reminded her that introversion is a preference for minimally stimulating environments and a need to recharge after extended periods of socializing.
 However, many introverts still like to plan and attend social events.
 Turns out, the coworker in question did indeed identify as an introvert.

-2. Share educational resources.
-I’ve enjoyed sharing and discussing the Myers-Briggs Type Indicator (MBTI) with my coworkers.
-Sharing my INFJ personality type and learning the personality types of my coworkers has helped us form stronger relationships because it has given us a deeper understanding of each other’s personality preferences.
-(Not sure of your personality type?
-We recommend this free personality test.)
+I’ve enjoyed sharing and discussing the Myers-Briggs Type Indicator with my coworkers.
+Sharing my INFJ personality and learning the personality types of my coworkers has helped us form stronger relationships.
+It’s given us a deeper understanding of each other’s preferences.

-3. Identify your own beliefs about introversion.
+3. Identify your own limiting beliefs.

 Sometimes my mind will try to shift the blame to others, for example: “They won’t give me a promotion because they’re looking for someone more extroverted.”
 These sort of beliefs play a big role in keeping the stigma about introversion alive in the workplace.
 If we want our coworkers to understand our gifts as introverts, we have to start by believing in them ourselves.
-Once you’ve identified your own core beliefs about yourself, you can work to rid yourself of limiting beliefs.
+Once you’ve identified your own beliefs about yourself, you can work to rid yourself of limiting beliefs.

-What Extroverts Can Do to End the Stigma at Work
+What Extroverts Can Do

 What your more quietly-oriented friends and coworkers don’t need is for you to pity them or label them based on limiting stereotypes.
 We don’t need you to make assumptions based on what we can or can’t do because we’re introverts, regardless of how well-intentioned your assumptions may be.

 The Value of Introversion in the Workplace

 We still have work to do, as there is still plenty of pressure to “act like an extrovert.”
 People still use introversion or extroversion as a decision-making factor when offering someone a job.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.

-This article may contain affiliate links.
+This article contains affiliate links.
 We only recommend products we truly believe in.